nims-spin-theory/MLIP_HOT/README.md

 - **MPI Parallelization**: Efficient processing of large datasets through distributed computing
 - **Flexible Job Distribution**: Submit dataset chunks separately across multiple computing resources
 - **Global Minimum Determination**: Identify the lowest-energy structure from multiple optimization runs with different initial configurations
 - **Precomputed Reference Energies**: Reference energies for formation energy and hull distance calculation are precomputed, thus formation energy and hull distance calculations take negligible time cost.
-The reference energies were obtained by relaxing structures in OQMD database using various MLIPs.
+The reference energies were obtained by relaxing structures in OQMD database using various uMLIP.
 - **Relax from different initial structures by applying strain**: Apply strain to structures before optimization starts.
 - **Primitive Cell Conversion**: The structure can be converted to primitive cell before optimization to improve efficiency
-- **No GPU device is required**: This toolkit applies pre-trained MLIPs and can run efficiently on CPU.
+- **No GPU device is required**: This toolkit applies pre-trained uMLIP and can run efficiently on CPU.

-## Supported MLIP Models
+## Supported uMLIP Models

 This toolkit supports the following Machine Learning Interatomic Potential models: